Query Collections: Query Language

 operators) :

-A NoSQL database contains additional fields that work as cross-references for related collections.
 For example, the transactions collection has the in_message

 field that stores the relevant message item.
 The message item exists in messages collection and has the id